An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Background

 While the IM construction is conceptually simple and its properties are quite strong, computation can be a challenge.
 The key observation is that the sampling distribution of the relative likelihood $R(Z,\theta)$, under $\prob_\theta$, is rarely available in closed-form to facilitate exact computation of $\pi_{z}$.
 So, instead, the go-to strategy is to approximate that sampling distribution using Monte Carlo at each value of $\theta$ on a sufficiently fine grid \citep[e.g.,][]{martin.partial2, hose.hanss.martin.belief2022}.
 That is, the possibility contour is approximated as

 where $Z_{m,\theta}$ are independent copies of the data $Z$, specifically drawn from $\prob_\theta$, for $m=1,\ldots,M$.
-The above computation is feasible at one or a few different $\theta$ values, but this often needs to be carried out over a fine grid covering the relevant portion of the parameter space $\TT$.
+The above computation is feasible at one or a few different $\theta$ values, but applications often require this to be carried out over a fine grid covering the relevant portion of the parameter space.
 For example, identifying the confidence set in \eqref{eq:conf.set} requires finding which $\theta$'s satisfy $\pi_{z}(\theta) \geq \alpha$, and a naive approach is to compute the contour over a huge grid and then keep those that (approximately) meet the aforementioned condition.
 This amounts to lots of wasted and expensive computations.
-More generally, the relevant summaries of the IM output involve optimization, as in \eqref{eq:choquet}, and doing so numerically requires many contour function evaluations.
-This is a serious bottleneck, so new and not-so-naive computational strategies are desperately needed.
+More generally, the relevant summaries of the IM output are Choquet integrals involving optimization, and doing so numerically requires many contour function evaluations.
+This is a serious bottleneck, so new and more efficient computational strategies are desperately needed.